-This course is designed to give the students general knowledge of the typical course of development in children and adolescents in the major areas: physical, cognitive and socialemotional.
+This course is designed to give the students general knowledge of the typical course of development in children and adolescents in the major areas: physical, cognitive and social-emotional.
 The ages from 3 to 21 will be the focus of the information provided in this course since teachers, school counselors and school psychologists work within this age group primarily.
 The relative contribution of heredity and environment are considered when describing and explaining behavior.
 Specific focus is on the impact of early childhood education, poverty, abuse and technology on development as well as on the education process.
 Cultural, English language learning and socioeconomic factors are also addressed within the context of contemporary times.
 PREREQUISITE: None

-PSY5325: Psychology of Learning (3)
+PSY5325: Learning Theories and Behavioral Interventions (3)

 Intensive coverage of the major learning theories in psychology and their epistemological roots in philosophy, both from the point of view of rationalism and empiricism.
-The emphasis, however, will be on the twentieth century and will include Pavlov, Thorndike, Watson, Guthrie, Hull and Skinner as behaviorist-associationists and Wertheimer, Kohler, Lewin and Bruner on the cognitive gestalt side.
+Students will incorporate the theories in applied behavioral interventions useful to counselor and psychologists when working with clients in need of behavioral changes.
+The emphasis will be on the twentieth century theorists and will include Pavlov, Thorndike, Watson, Guthrie, Hull and Skinner as behaviorist-associationists and Wertheimer, Kohler, Lewin and Bruner on the cognitive gestalt side.
 Bandura's social modeling theory will be stressed, including discussions of racial prejudice and attitude change.
-Piaget's cognitive model will be stressed, including discussion of qualitative differences in learning according to developmental stage.
+Piaget's cognitive model will also be stressed, including discussion of qualitative differences in learning according to developmental stage.
 Coverage will also include processing models, cognitive acquisition theories and the basic models concerning the physiology of learning and memory.
+PREREQUISITE: None weaknesses.
+Scoring analysis covers comprehensive measures of cognitive abilities such as memory, achievement and intelligence in children and adults.
+Differential diagnosis is also integrated in the course from a treatment-planning perspective.
+A major emphasis will be placed on the proper administration, scoring, interpretation and preparation of a written report based of cognitive scales.
 PREREQUISITE: None

-PSY5338: Theory & Practicum - Diagnostic Assessment I: WISC and WAIS (3)
+PSY5338: Diagnostic Cognitive Assessment: WISC/WAIS/WCJ COG (3)